RakhithJK/PHPMailer-wiki/Troubleshooting.md

 To fix this either configure composer as described or download this class and all its dependencies and load them manually yourself.

 ### Using PHPMailer's own autoloader
+**This only applies to the legacy 5.2 branch**.
 Not so long ago, PHPMailer changed the way that it loaded classes so that it was more compatible with composer, many frameworks, and the [PHP PSR-0 autoloading standard](http://www.php-fig.org/psr/psr-0/).
-Note that because we support PHP back to version 5.0, we cannot support the more recent [PSR-4 standard](http://www.php-fig.org/psr/psr-4/), nor can we use namespaces.
+Note that because 5.2 supports PHP back to version 5.0, we cannot support the more recent [PSR-4 standard](http://www.php-fig.org/psr/psr-4/), nor can we use namespaces.
 Previously, PHPMailer loaded the SMTP class explicitly, and this causes problems if you want to provide your own implementation.
 You may have seen old scripts doing this:

 ```php
 require 'class.phpmailer.php';